6 Strategies to Improve Employee Experience

 About the author

-Emilie Bodin is a Qualtrics Consultant at Effective People.
+Emilie Bodin is a certified Qualtrics Consultant at Effective People.

 Emilie is an IT professional with experience in implementation, digital transformation, process improvement, project management, employee and customer experience, and HR.
 Emilie blogs about people and organizations; human-centered design, business experience, customer experience, employee experience, behavioral design, design thinking, and ideation.